PREVIOUS PAGE: Section Synopsis

 – Continue to Chapter 6 –

 SCROLL DOWN TO SHARE, LIKE, OR LEAVE A COMMENT

 the full site map can be accessed by clicking the menu tab above at the far upper right-hand corner

-That Which is Born of the Spirit © 2018 Markus Ellington
+Worship in Spirit and Truth © 2018 Markus Ellington